Frequently Asked Questions

 Can I cancel my license agreement?

-All first year students are required to live on campus, pursuant to the Living on Campus Policy.
+All first year students are required to live in a residence hall, pursuant to the Living on Campus Policy.
 Returning or transfer students who wish to cancel their assignment for the fall semester may do so.
 Notify our office of your intent to cancel no later than June 1 to receive a refund of your room reservation fee.
-Cancellations may be made between June 1 and August 24, but a $50 cancellation fee applies.
+Cancellations may be made between June 1 and August 23, but a $50 cancellation fee applies.

 What is my new mailing address?